AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 >         // Length of the track in meters
 >         double distance = 2414; // ~1.5 miles
 >
->         // Generate a random acceleration (integer) for each car
+>         // TODO: Generate a random acceleration (integer) for each car
 >         // from 20 to 50 (inclusive) using rand.nextInt()
 >         // Hint: review Activity 1.7.1 — how did you restrict nextInt() to a range?
 >
->
->         // Create two Racecar objects — one named "Tom", one named "Jerry"
+>         // TODO: Create two Racecar objects — one named "Tom", one named "Jerry"
 >         // Pass each car its random acceleration (cast to double) and driver name
 >         // Hint: review Activity 1.13 — how did you instantiate objects?
 >
->
->         // Compute the finishing time for both cars
+>         // TODO: Compute the finishing time for both cars
 >         // Call computeTime(distance) on each Racecar object and store the result
->         // Hint: review Activity 1.10.1 — how did you store a method's return value?
 >
->
+>         // Print statement is given below — you haven't been taught toString()
->         // Print the finishing time for each car
+>         // overriding yet, so this part is provided for you.
->         // Use the toString() method of Racecar — it is called automatically when
+>         //
->         // you concatenate a Racecar object with a String
+>         // NOTE: When you concatenate an object with a String using +, Java
->         // Expected format:  Racer Tom's car finished in 10.596 seconds.
->
+>         // automatically calls that object's toString() method to convert it
+>         // to text.
+That's why tom + "'s car..." works even though you never
+>         // call tom.toString() yourself — println does it for you.
+>         System.out.println(tom + "'s car finished in " + timeTom + " seconds."); // tom and timeTom are variables
+>         System.out.println(jerry + "'s car finished in " + timeJerry + " seconds."); //jerry and timeJerry are variables
 >     }
 > }
 > ```